giantswarm/fmt/go/general_style_guide.md

 Please don't push secrets to GitHub unless they are encrypted.

+We recommend [configuring a client-side git hook](https://github.com/zricethezav/gitleaks/wiki/Scanning#uncommitted-changes-scan) so that your secrets are never pushed in the first place.

-Just in case you do, there is a [`gitleaks`](https://github.com/zricethezav/gitleaks/) workflow included in `devctl gen workflows` which will scan your commits and fail your build if a suspected secret is found.
+Just in case someone accidentally pushes a secret, there is a [`gitleaks`](https://github.com/zricethezav/gitleaks/) workflow included in `devctl gen workflows` which will scan your commits and fail your build if a suspected secret is found.

 By default, it will scan your PR branch back to the latest ancestor with the target branch.
 If there is no ancestor, or if you are committing directly to `master`, the whole branch history will be scanned, which can take some time on large projects.

 Once a secret is pushed to a public repository, however, it must be rotated.
-For this reason, we recommend [configuring a client-side git hook](https://github.com/zricethezav/gitleaks/wiki/Scanning#uncommitted-changes-scan) so that your secrets are never pushed in the first place.

 ### Overriding False Positives